Present Continuous Tense

 - They are going home.

-- Ram is bringing watermelon.
+- Adil is bringing watermelon.

 For action that is happening around now